What Is Plus-Minus In Ice Hockey? NHL Stats

 Controversies Relating To Hockey Plus-Minus

-Here are some of the reasons ice hockey fans give as to why the plus-minus stats is not as reliable and accurate in determining how a player influences attack or defense in a team.
+Here are some of the reasons ice hockey fans give as to why the plus-minus stats are not as reliable and accurate in determining how a player influences attack or defense in a team.

 Poor Players On A Line